 We cannot assure you that we will generate revenue or become profitable in the future.
-We are a development stage medical device company, and do not expect to generate any revenues until we successfully complete development of our PulseTx system and our first potential commercial devices and products and regulatory approval is obtained and/or commercialization commenced.
+We are a development stage medical device company, and do not expect to generate any revenues until we successfully complete development of our first potential devices and products and regulatory approval is obtained and/or commercialization commenced.
 Our technology is still in development and products are only proposed.
 We are incurring significant operating losses, and we cannot assure you that we will generate revenue or be profitable in the future.
 Our future products may never be approved or become commercially viable or accepted for use.
 Even if we find commercially viable applications for our technology, which may include licensing, we may never recover our research and development expenses.